preciofishbone/OmniaDocsG2/blocks/power-app/index.rst

 Use this block to add an app built according to Microsoft's Power App framework.

-This is a new block in Omnia 6.7 and later.

 Settings
 ****************
 The following settings are available: